-A student is given a clinical warning by the Chairpersons, Director and/or Faculty for unsatisfactory performance in the clinical setting.
-The student is provided with
+A student is given a clinical warning for unsatisfactory performance in the clinical setting.
+The student will be provided with:

 - 1. written documentation from the faculty, which includes the course and clinical competencies on the clinical evaluation tool that are unsatisfactory - 2. the time limit of the clinical warning - 3. terms of the student remedial plan - 4. name(s) of the instructor(s) and method by which the student will be evaluated during the term of the clinical warning